 READ > More than 100 new 'park and ride' spaces to be installed along guided busway

-Heidi is described as being an absolutely perfect girl from the day she was bornHeidi is described as being an absolutely perfect girl from the day she was born (Image: Megan Spillane) Megan, 24, said: "We knew something wasn't right when Heidi struggled to move her leg, because she was usually a really sturdy walker, and she just wasn't her usual self.
+Heidi is described as being an absolutely perfect girl from the day she was bornHeidi is described as being an absolutely perfect girl from the day she was born (Image: Megan Spillane) Megan, 24, said: "We knew something wasn't right when Heidi started struggling to move her leg, because she was usually a really sturdy walker, and she just wasn't her usual self.

 "It all happened in a matter of days but when you hear those words that it's a tumour, it scares the living daylights out of you.
 It was just awful.